APU2 APU3 APU4 BIOS upgrade instructions

 Download the latest BIOS versions here: https://pcengines.github.io/

-There are many ways of flashing a new BIOS on APU routers.
-Here we show two quick ways.
+There are many different ways of flashing a new BIOS on APU routers.
+Below I'll show how to do it quickly on a few popular operating systems.

 Method 1: flash bios from pfSense